vijay2249/BoringNotes/Azure/AZ-104/Deploy and Manage Azure compute resources/configure-vm-availability.md

 - consider limitations
 - consider flexibility
 - consider reprovisioning - process of removing an existing vm and replacing it with a new maachine.

+---

+Azure virtual machine scale sets are an azure compute resource that you can use to deploy and manage a set of identical virtual machines.

+When you implement virtual machine scale sets and configure all your virtual machines in the same way, you gain true autoscaling